A "supernormal" partition statistic: ``Supernormal'' maps and Abelian-type conjectures

-Now, let us apply these analogies.
+Now, let us apply the mappings of Table \ref{table1}.
 In a recent paper \cite{Robert_abelian} generalizing \cite{OSW, OSW2}, the third author proves families of Abelian theorems using partition theory and $q$-series.
-Motivated by this work, we will conjecture Dirichlet series and Alladi-like Abelian theorems using the analogies in Table \ref{table1}.
+As analogues of this work, we will conjecture Dirichlet series and ``Alladi-like'' Abelian formulas using Table \ref{table1}.